Ads.com, LLC Monetizer Program - Terms and Conditions

 9.2 Company and/or Company’s upstream ad partners maintain all right, title and interest in connection with their respective Intellectual Property Rights.
 As to Company, such Intellectual Property Rights include, but are not limited to, the source code to the MP, the MP, the Documentation, the look, feel and functionality of the MP, and aggregate metadata collected from Referral Traffic.

-9.5 Publisher maintains all right, title and interest including, without limitation, to its Intellectual Property Rights relating to Publisher’s Domains and Publisher Marketing Content.
+9.5 Publisher maintains all right, title and interest including, without limitation, to its Intellectual Property Rights relating to Publisher’s domains and Publisher Marketing Content.

 10.TERMINATION